 - Once the doughnuts have risen and the oil is the right temperature, gently place 3-4 doughnuts at a time in the oil and fry them for 50-60 seconds per side, until they are puffed and golden brown.
 Once cooked, remove them from the oil using a slotted spoon or frying tool, and place them on a paper-towel lined wire rack to cool.
 Repeat with the remaining doughnuts.
 If the oil gets too hot, turn the heat down, and if it gets too cool, pause your frying until it has a chance to heat up again.
 Let the doughnuts cool at room temperature for 30 minutes before filling them.

-- To fill the doughnuts, use a dowel at least 1/4 inch wide to poke a hole in one end of the doughnuts, but don’t poke all the way through to the other side!
+- Use a dowel at least 1/4 inch wide to poke a hole in one end of the doughnuts, but don’t poke all the way through to the other side!
 Instead, wiggle the dowel around the center of the doughnut to make space for the filling.
 (Alternately, you can cover the end of a pencil or pen with plastic wrap to make a sanitary dowel substitute.
 If you have a Bismarck tip, the kind used for filling cupcakes, you can forget the dowel entirely and use that instead.)

 - Fit a piping bag with a 1/4 inch round tip and fill it with your jam, curd, pastry cream, or other filling of choice.
 Stick the tip in the hole that you’ve made and squeeze to fill the doughnuts.
 Stop squeezing when you start to encounter resistance, and remove the tip.
 If some filling leaks out, clean off the outside of the doughnuts before glazing and decorating them.